 A: This situation usually happens in spring/summer semesters when students are trying to register for next fall.
 Because many first-years take our courses, the undergraduate registrar temporarily lowers the seating capacity of our fall courses.
 This is because the incoming first-year students come to grounds over several summer enrollment sessions, and the registrar is trying to make sure students in the later sessions have similar class choices to those in early sessions.
 So our 2000-level ENCWs may have restricted seats in the early part of summer, and the seating capacity rises throughout July as more first-years have a chance to register.
 Once all first-years have had a chance to register, we try to lift all our course restrictions, making them available to everyone.

 Q: What should I do if cannot register for ENCW 2300/2600?

-A: Depending on how the section is configured, you should generally try to get on the SIS waitlist in the hope that someone in a section decides to drop.
-Students with some writing experience and ready manuscripts can also consider registering for one of our intermediate or advanced classes; we prefer that students take a 2000-level class first, but they are not a firm prerequisite.
+In addition, students with some writing experience and ready manuscripts can also consider registering for one of our intermediate or advanced classes; we prefer that students take a 2000-level class first, but they are not a firm prerequisite.
 See below for details.